 Elvitegravir: Limited clinical experience is available at doses higher than the therapeutic dose of elvitegravir.
 In one study, boosted elvitegravir equivalent to 2 times the therapeutic dose of 150 mg once daily for 10 days was administered to 42 healthy subjects.
 No severe adverse reactions were reported.
 The effects of higher doses are not known.
 As elvitegravir is highly bound to plasma proteins, it is unlikely that it will be significantly removed by hemodialysis or peritoneal dialysis.

 Cobicistat: Limited clinical experience is available at doses higher than the therapeutic dose of cobicistat.
-In two studies, a single dose of cobicistat 400 mg was administered to a total of 60 healthy subjects.
+In two studies, a single dose of cobicistat 400 mg (2.7 times the dose in STRIBILD) was administered to a total of 60 healthy subjects.
 No severe adverse reactions were reported.
 The effects of higher doses are not known.
 As cobicistat is highly bound to plasma proteins, it is unlikely that it will be significantly removed by hemodialysis or peritoneal dialysis.

 Emtricitabine: Limited clinical experience is available at doses higher than the therapeutic dose of EMTRIVA.
-In one clinical pharmacology study, single doses of emtricitabine 1200 mg were administered to 11 subjects.
+In one clinical pharmacology study, single doses of emtricitabine 1200 mg (6 times the dose in STRIBILD) were administered to 11 subjects.
 No severe adverse reactions were reported.
 The effects of higher doses are not known.

 Hemodialysis treatment removes approximately 30% of the emtricitabine dose over a 3 hour dialysis period starting within 1.5 hours of emtricitabine dosing (blood flow rate of 400 mL per minute and a dialysate flow rate of 600 mL per minute).
 It is not known whether emtricitabine can be removed by peritoneal dialysis.